Perricheno/NimbleQuerySnapshot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-NQS is a Windows utility designed for quick analysis of selected screen regions or clipboard content using Google's Gemini AI.
-The analysis result is automatically copied back to the clipboard for immediate use.
+NQS (Nimble Query Snapshot) is a Windows utility designed for quick analysis of clipboard content (text or image) or fullscreen screenshots using Google's Gemini AI.
+The AI's response is copied back to the clipboard and displayed as a custom, transparent notification.

-This project aims to integrate powerful language models directly into the workflow for rapid information retrieval and on-the-fly data processing.
+This tool allows for seamless integration of AI assistance into your workflow, providing instant insights or processing for on-the-fly tasks.

-## 🌟 Core Features (Implemented/Planned)
+## 🌟 Core Features

-*   **Screen Region Analysis:**
-    *   Activated by a hotkey sequence (`Alt+Q` + Left Click, then `Alt+W` + Left Click).
-    *   "Silent" selection without screen dimming.
-    *   Sends a screenshot of the selected region to Gemini AI for analysis.
-*   **Clipboard Content Analysis:** (Future integration, based on previous helper script)
-    *   Hotkey activated.
-    *   Sends text or images from the clipboard to Gemini AI.
+*   **Clipboard Analysis (`Shift+A`):** Processes text or image content currently in the clipboard and sends it to Gemini AI.
+*   **Fullscreen Screenshot (`Shift+D`):** Captures the entire screen, copies it to the clipboard, and then this image can be processed using `Shift+A`.
+*   **AI Model Cycling (`Shift+S`):** Cycles through available Gemini models (e.g., Pro, Flash Preview, Flash Stable) for processing.
+Notifies via a standard Windows notification.
+*   **Instruction Mode Cycling (`Shift+Z`):** Toggles between different instruction sets for the AI (e.g., "General Task" vs. "Screen Focus Task").
+Notifies via a standard Windows notification.
-*   **Powered by Google Gemini AI:** Utilizes Gemini models (e.g., Pro/Flash) for analysis.
+*   **Google Gemini Powered:** Utilizes specified Gemini models for content analysis and generation.
-*   **Clipboard Output:** AI response is ready to be pasted immediately.
+*   **Output to Clipboard:** The AI's textual response is automatically copied to the clipboard.
-*   **System Notifications:** (If implemented in the final version) Alerts for mode changes or operation completion.
+*   **Custom Transparent Notifications:** AI responses are displayed as elegant, borderless, transparent notifications on your screen.
-*   **Background Operation:** Designed to run unobtrusively.
+*   **Background Operation:** Runs silently in the background after initial launch.
-*   **Logging:** Actions and errors are logged for debugging purposes.
+*   **Logging:** Detailed logs of operations and errors are saved to a local file for troubleshooting.

 ## 🛠 Technologies Used

 *   Python 3
 *   Google Gemini API (`google-generativeai`)
-*   Pynput (for global hotkeys and mouse event monitoring)
+*   `keyboard` (for global hotkeys)
-*   Pillow (PIL Fork) (for screen capture)
+*   `Pillow` (PIL Fork) (for `ImageGrab.grabclipboard()` and screenshot processing)
+*   `pyperclip` (for text clipboard operations)
-*   PyWin32 (for copying images to the Windows clipboard)
+*   `pywin32` (for copying images to the Windows clipboard)
-*   Winotify (for system notifications - if used)
+*   `Tkinter` (for custom transparent notifications)
+*   `winotify` (for standard model/mode switch notifications)
-*   PyInstaller (for packaging into an `.exe`)
+*   `PyInstaller` (for packaging into an `.exe`)

 ## 🚀 Installation

 ### For Users (via `.exe`):

 1. Navigate to the [**Releases**](https://github.com/YOUR_GITHUB_USERNAME/NimbleQuerySnapshot/releases) section of this repository.
-2. Download the latest `NQS.exe` (or a setup file/archive).
+2. Download the latest `NQS.exe` (or similar, e.g., `GeminiClipboardHelper.exe` if you used that name during build).
-3.  **Important:** For global hotkeys and screen capture to function correctly, the `.exe` file **must be run as administrator**.
-It's recommended to set up auto-start via Windows Task Scheduler with elevated privileges.
+3.  **Crucial:** For global hotkeys and screen capture to function correctly, the `.exe` file **must be run as administrator**.
+It's highly recommended to set up auto-start via Windows Task Scheduler with "Run with highest privileges" enabled.
-4. On first launch, you might need to provide your Google API Key for Gemini (or it might be pre-configured, depending on the release version).
+4. The Google API Key for Gemini is currently hardcoded into the application.
+Ensure you are comfortable with this or modify the source if needed.

 ### For Developers (from source code):